sabbirahmedony/Code-Magician/README.md

-# Code-Magician
+# FutureTech Tycoons
-Code magician received all copyrights for this site
+FutureTech Tycoons received all copyrights for this site